Fishin’ Frenzy Prototype

 I’ve also decided it would be pragmatic to then try and re-create the same prototype in Unity, which I’m certainly more familiar with (though arguably we’ve always used Unity as a general-purpose tool for interactive graphics and displays, rather than any actual games, so my experience in game design is pretty beginner).

-Image of Fisher prototype in Godot
+Fisher Prototype in Godot

-Image of Fisher prototype in Unity
+Fisher Prototype in Unity

 Details